Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Introduction

+In classic game theory, some models have considered cases where agents can choose whether to pay a cost to reveal their co-players' actions, and have demonstrated folk theorem results about the existence of cooperative equilibria under particular conditions, such as communication \cite{matsushima_theory_1991} or the presence of a random signal \cite{miyagawa_folk_2008,hino_efficiency_2019}.
+However, these models have focussed on equilibrium outcomes rather than competition amongst different strategies employed by cognitively bounded agents.
+Consequently, they have not connected a monitoring cost with an adaptive trust heuristic.

-We operationalise this functional definition of trust into an agent's decision-making mechanism by introducing a class of \emph{trust-based strategies} into repeated games.
-In contrast to traditional reciprocal strategies such as Tit-for-Tat \citep{key:axelrod81}, trust-based strategies only occasionally check their partner's actions once a trust threshold has been reached, i.e. after their co-player has made actions that have been verified to be cooperative for a certain number of rounds.
-By doing so, these strategies reduce the opportunity cost of verifying the action of their partner every round.
-We previously showed that trust-based strategies evolved in a repeated Prisoner's Dilemma game, and that their presence increased the frequency of cooperative actions in the overall population of agents.
-This result held for a wide range of non-zero opportunity costs \citep{han_when_2021}.
-But this work left unclear the extent to which this explanation for the evolution of trust would generalise to other common types of social interaction beyond the repeated Prisoner's Dilemma.
+We address this gap by operationalising trust-as-reduced-monitoring into an agent's decision-making mechanism, through introducing a class of \emph{trust-based strategies} into repeated games.
+In contrast to traditional reciprocal strategies that implicitly monitor every round, such as Tit-for-Tat \cite{key:axelrod81}, trust-based strategies only occasionally monitor their partner's actions once a trust threshold has been reached.
+This trust threshold occurs after they have monitored their co-player for a number of rounds and have found their actions to be cooperative.
+Trust-based strategies thus reduce the opportunity cost of monitoring their partner's actions every round.